 Transportation Enhancement Program The FRCOG staff continues to assist towns in advancing previously prioritized and initiated Transportation Enhancement Projects.
 At this time the focus in on Main Street Streetscape improvements in Northfield.

 Transportation Improvement Program The Franklin Region's Transportation Improvement Program (TIP) lists all projects expected to receive federal funds in a given year.
-The 2013-16 TIP was endorsed by the Franklin County Transportation Planning Organization at its July 11, 2012 meeting, and Amended at its December 4, 2012 meeting.
-Currently, a second Amendment to the 2013-16 TIP is undergoing a public review and comment period scheduled to end on May 22, 2013, and the 2014-17 TIP will be available for a public review and comment period from May 24, 2013 to June 24, 2013.
+The 2014-17 TIP was endorsed by the Franklin County Transportation Planning Organization at its June 25, 2013 meeting.
+Devlopment of the 2015-18 TIP is currently underway.

 West County Transit Study The FRCOG periodically conducts studies to assess transit services and ongoing unmet transit needs in the Franklin County region.
 During the summer and fall of 2007, the FRCOG conducted an assessment of transit services and needs in western Franklin County, an area with very limited transit service.
 The results of this study were used to assist the Franklin Regional Transit Authority in obtaining special funds to implement a consistent, year-round daily schedule of bus service.